Pomax/lib-font/README.md

 Use `npm install lib-font`, after which the package can be imported using `import { Font } from "lib-font"`.

 Note that there is no legacy commonjs version of this library available.
-Node LTS 14 and above have native support ES modules - Have a look at `babel`'s [transform-modules-commonjs](https://babeljs.io/docs/en/babel-plugin-transform-modules-commonjs) plugin if you really have no choice but to use commonjs.
+Node LTS 14 and above have native support for ES modules - Have a look at `babel`'s [transform-modules-commonjs](https://babeljs.io/docs/en/babel-plugin-transform-modules-commonjs) plugin if you really have no choice but to use commonjs.

 #### Browser "installation"

-As all modern browsers support ES modules, simply [download]() place the `lib-font` dir in your JS asset dir, and then load it in the browser using a modern module script tag in the `<head>`, of the form `<script type="module" src=".../lib-font.js">`.
+As all modern browsers support ES modules, simply [download](https://github.com/Pomax/lib-font/releases/tag/v2.1.1) the code and place the `lib-font` dir in your JS asset dir, then load it in the browser using a modern module script tag in the `<head>`, of the form `<script type="module" src=".../lib-font.js">`.

 Note that there is no legacy ES5 version of this library available.
 Have a look at [babel](https://babeljs.io/) if you really have no choice but to use ES5.